suturo16/planning/README.md

 1. **Every change MUST be done on a new branch.**

   This project follows the simple [GitHub workflow](https://guides.github.com/introduction/flow/) to always keep the `master` branch deployable and free from buggy and untested code.
 The main principle of this is very straight forward: just create a new branch for every change you make to the code (these branches are called _feature branches_.
-If you are done with making changes in your newly created branch simply push the branch to the remote repository, create a new merge request in the GitLab and assign another son to review your changes (so that at least 4 eyes have seen and checked the code before it gets merged into the master branch).
+If you are done with making changes in your newly created branch simply push the branch to the remote repository, create a new push request on GitHub and assign another developer to review your changes (so that at least 4 eyes have seen and checked the code before it gets merged into the master branch).

   **Step 1**: _Make sure you are on the master branch and up-to-date_.
 In order to create a new branch, you should be on the master branch that is up-to-date with the remote repository.
 Just checkout the master branch and pull from the remote server (the remote server is called `origin` in this example).